DimensionalDrift/Milestone_1-2/README.md

 My initial design was based on multiple sources including her website, the design featured in the magazine and some sample websites for inspiration (all of which can be found [below](#design-references-supplied-by-the-client)).
 My initial mockups can be found [here](https://github.com/DimensionalDrift/Milestone_1/tree/master/assets/mockups).

 Here are user stories that came up during our design meetings or during development:
  - As the customer I would like some of the design elements featured in the magazine to feature on the website.
  - As the customer I would like my photographs to be a main feature on the site.
- - As the user I would like to enter the photo competition using an online form.
  - As the customer I would like a gallery of the previous issues of the magazine.
  - As the customer I would like an easy way for potential customers or clients to contact my business.
+ - As the user I would like to enter the photo competition using an online form.
  - As a user I would like to know that a link is clickable.

+Detail into how I addressed these user stories can be found below in the Features section.

 ## Technologies Used